-‘Rolling Stone’ & Hearst’s Deafening Silence On Terry Richardson
+‘Rolling Stone’ & Hearst’s Deafening Silence on Terry Richardson

 —Yes, they will continue to use Richardson, and do not want to say so right now, and hope this all goes away and so they can use his work as normal;

-—There is a fairly intense internal debate going on within both organizations as to what they should do next, and the delayed announcement would imply significant disagreement on how to proceed;
+—There is a fairly intense internal debate going on within both organizations as to what they should do next, and the delayed announcements would imply significant disagreement internally on how to proceed;

 —The editors within Hearst and Rolling Stone who work with him like Richardson’s work, and want to continue to use him.
-They just don’t want to tell the public that, or explain their decision.
+They just don’t want to tell the public that, or explain their decision;

+–They plan to discontinue their working relationship with Richardson, though will do so quietly.

-The silence is especially strange when it comes to Hearst, who counts among its stable Cosmopolitan, the most proudly feminist of magazines, and which this week has carried no news articles about the Condé Nast boycott, or the flurry of brands turning their backs on Richardson.
+The silence is especially strange when it comes to Hearst, which counts among its stable Cosmopolitan, the most proudly feminist of magazines, and which this week has carried no news articles about the Condé Nast boycott, or the flurry of brands turning their backs on Richardson.
 (It has carried articles about Richardson before, and has covered the Weinstein scandal.)

 Apart from a single statement, stoutly denying any wrongdoing as he has always done, Richardson has yet to say anything.
 One wonders if, as in times gone past, Richardson and his magazine supporters are hoping that this latest storm blows over, and they can return to outrageous fashion shoots as normal.